apache/flink-kubernetes-operator/docs/content.zh/docs/deployment/plugins.md

 3. Use the Maven tool to package the project and generate the custom metric evaluator JAR.

-4. Select the custom metric evaluator via configuration.
-The evaluator whose implementation class FQN matches the configured `job.autoscaler.metrics.custom-evaluator.<name>.class` value will be invoked, and any other `job.autoscaler.metrics.custom-evaluator.<name>.*` entries are merged on top of the job configuration with the `job.autoscaler.metrics.custom-evaluator.<instance>.` prefix stripped, and exposed via `Context.getConfiguration()`, taking precedence over the job-level value of the same key.
+4. Select one or more custom metric evaluators via configuration.
+Each instance whose implementation class FQN matches the configured `job.autoscaler.metrics.custom-evaluator.<name>.class` value will be invoked, and any other `job.autoscaler.metrics.custom-evaluator.<name>.*` entries are merged on top of the job configuration with the `job.autoscaler.metrics.custom-evaluator.<instance>.` prefix stripped, and exposed via `Context.getConfiguration()`, taking precedence over the job-level value of the same key.
 The configuration shape mirrors Flink's metric-reporter idiom: a list of named instances, plus a `.class` and free-form options under each instance namespace.
-Selection is purely by class FQN.
+Selection is purely by class FQN, and multiple instances (of the same or different plugin classes) can be registered, each receiving its own scoped configuration.
+The chain is applied in `priority()` order.
     ```yaml
-    job.autoscaler.metrics.custom-evaluators: my-evaluator
+    job.autoscaler.metrics.custom-evaluators: rates,overrides
-    job.autoscaler.metrics.custom-evaluator.my-evaluator.class: org.apache.flink.autoscaler.custom.CustomEvaluator
+    job.autoscaler.metrics.custom-evaluator.rates.class: org.apache.flink.autoscaler.custom.CustomEvaluator
-    job.autoscaler.metrics.custom-evaluator.my-evaluator.target-data-rate: 100000.0
+    job.autoscaler.metrics.custom-evaluator.rates.target-data-rate: 100000.0
+    job.autoscaler.metrics.custom-evaluator.overrides.class: org.apache.flink.autoscaler.custom.AnotherEvaluator
     ```
-   {{< hint warning >}}
-   **Only one custom metric evaluator per pipeline is supported for now**.
-Currently, `job.autoscaler.metrics.custom-evaluators` is parsed as a list, but if more than one entry is configured the autoscaler logs a warning and falls back to the first entry, ignoring the rest.
-Registering multiple implementations via `META-INF/services` is fine as they form a registry that different jobs can select from by class FQN, but a single job cannot chain or compose more than one evaluator.
-Multi-instance support, including a priority/ordering contract aligned with the [Custom Scaling Executors](#custom-scaling-executors) chain, will be added as a follow-up.
-   {{< /hint >}}

 5. Deploy the evaluator.